Switch to ADA Accessible Theme

 Close Menu

-West Palm Beach Domestic Violence & Restraining Order Lawyer
+West Palm Beach Domestic Violence Lawyer

 Domestic violence is a serious crime that can result in civil repercussions as well as criminal charges.
 In Florida, victims of domestic abuse can petition family law courts to order an offender to keep his or her distance.
 My name is William Wallshein, and I am a West Palm Beach domestic violence lawyer with over three decades of experience practicing law, and most of that time as a family law attorney.
 I have helped domestic violence victims get the legal protection their family needs.
 I understand the strength it takes to make that first step to come forward and take action, and I am dedicated to making sure my clients feel safe from domestic violence.